bus710/nrf-development-in-linux/README.md

 ```
 $ cd SOMEWHERE
 $ mkdir example_blinky

-// Scratch files from
-//   ~/nRF5/examples/peripheral/blinky/
-//   ~/nRF5/examples/peripheral/blinky/pca10040/s132/armgcc

-// The include might be located at /usr/lib/gcc/arm-none-eabi/7.2.1/include

-// Also the files in
-//   ~/nRF5/examples/peripheral/blinky/pca10040/blank/armgcc
-// are not really required since those need to be used when SoftDevice is not written.
 ```

+Scratch files from:
+- ~/nRF5_SDK/examples/peripheral/blinky/
+- ~/nRF5_SDK/examples/peripheral/blinky/pca10040/s132/armgcc

+The include might be located at
+- /usr/lib/gcc/arm-none-eabi/7.2.1/include

+Also the files are located in:
+- ~/nRF5_SDK/examples/peripheral/blinky/pca10040/blank/armgcc
+- are not really required since those need to be used when SoftDevice is not written.

 <br/><br/>

-## 8. Edit Makefile for the scratched project
+### Edit Makefile for the scratched project

 To adjust the Makefile for our project, which has the new and simple structure:

-* SDK\_ROOT := $\(HOME\)/nRF5
+* SDK_ROOT := $(HOME)/nRF5_SDK
-* PROJECT\_DIR := .
+* PROJECT_DIR := .
-* For INC\_FOLDERS, remove the line for ../config
+* For INC_FOLDERS, remove the line for ../config
-* For OPT, Optimization level can be 0 \(if you want\)
+* For OPT, Optimization level can be 0 (if you want)

 And try compiling: